Cottin/react-functional-router/README.md

                              query
 ```

 The idea is that these two building blocks are quite enough for building non-huge apps.
-When you interact with this router, the page is just a string and the query is just a javascript object like so:
+When you interact with the router, the `page` is just a string and the `query` is just a javascript object like so:

 ```
 {page: 'user', query: {sort: 'asc', sidepanel: true}}